IBM-Bluemix-Docs/third-party/software-partner-details.md

 1. Update the name of the product by clicking the **Edit** icon ![Edit icon](../icons/edit-tagging.svg "Edit") next to the field.
 Make sure your product name meets the following requirements:

   * Use 60 characters or less.
-  * Include the version, for example, `Version 1.0.0`.
   * Do not include the name of the company.
 You can include this information in your readme file.
   * Do not include any former product names.
 You can include this information as a keyword, in your readme file, or both.
   * Do not include `IBM Cloud`.
-  * Do not include details such as deployment targets, pricing, and so on.
+  * Do not include details such as deployment target, deployment method, pricing, and so on.
 You can include this information in your readme file.